Angular-Dynamic-Hooks/Documentation/documentation/standalone-mode.md

 This is ideal for mounting Angular components as "frontend widgets" onto HTML that can come from anywhere, such as a CMS like Wordpress, a dedicated backend framework like Laravel or even just static HTML pages.

+{% include docs/notice.html content='
+  <h4>Fun fact</h4>
+  <p>You are seeing standalone mode in action right now!
+Though this documentation consists only of static HTML files, all interactive elements are actually Angular components!
+Like this one:</p>
+  <app-example message="This is an Angular component!"></app-example>
+' %}

 ## Getting started

 To use standalone mode, simply import the `parseHooks` function from the library and call it with the content, parsers etc. you need.
 It is the equivalent of [DynamicHooksService.parse]({{ "documentation/how-to-use#programmatic-usage-with-service" | relative_url }}), just outside of Angular.
 The full signature looks like this: